Shivam270295/TypingTest/README.md

 # TypingTest

 ## To run apk file
-Download the apk file and run in any android device
+Download the apk file and run in any android device.

 ## To run the code in Android Studio